freenas/freenas-docs/userguide/sharing.rst

    +--------------------+----------------+----------------------------------------------------------------------------------------------------------------------+

-New extents are added to
+New extents have been added to
 :menuselection:`Sharing --> Block (iSCSI) --> Extents`.
 The associated :guilabel:`Serial` and Network Address Authority (:guilabel:`NAA`) are shown along with the extent name.